Article

 3. Is there anything I need to communicate with my team today?

-The manager-employee relationship is just like any other - you have to make sure you are taking care of yourself, as well as the others!
-Self-reflection and growth are critical but don’t be too hard on yourself.
-We’re all a work in progress!
+The manager-employee relationship is no different from any other relationship - it's important to prioritize self-care and look out for the well-being of both parties involved!
+Self-reflection and personal growth are crucial but remember not to be too tough on yourself.
+After all, we're all a work in progress!

 What tips and tricks do you have for avoiding burnout in the workplace?